To pull off a successful charity gala, golf tournament, benefit auction and more, profits don't "just happen."

 Though this one income stream can have a huge impact on the night's revenue, we all know it's not easy to jump on stage and ask for cash.
 Fortunately, there are 4 proven strategies you can employ to make the task easier, efficient and ultimately more lucrative.

 For the scoop on all four of these critical cash appeal elements, read on.
+Then put it all together and get even more tips by downloading the free Fund-a-Need Handbook.

 When is the best time to incorporate a cash appeal into your event?
 Before the live auction, during, after?